DTJF/fbdoc/src/doc/Preparation.md

 Download one of these packages for your operating system and follow the installation instruction.
 Both can get extended by using further tools.
 Consider to install them too.
-(Ie the package [GraphViz](http://www.graphviz.org/) is used to generate the caller / callee graphs in this documentation.)
+(Ie. the package [GraphViz](http://www.graphviz.org/) is used to generate the caller / callee graphs in this documentation.)